jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

     path="${dir}/${to}/${file}"
 ```

+#### 2.3.4 Variables and Truth Tests

-- Use simple truth tests for boolean
+Use simple truth tests for boolean
 variable checks.
 Omit explicit `-n`
 (non-zero length) or `-z` (zero length)
 options.
 Always wrap the variable in